Almost split Kac-Moody groups over ultrametric fields: Root data and split Kac-Moody groups

 The properties of the action of $W^v$ on the set of positive facets allows one to identify this poset (or to be short $\sht_+$) with the Coxeter complex of $(W^v,\QS)$.
-The interior of $\sht_+$ is the union of its spherical facets.
+The interior $\sht_+^\circ$ of $\sht_+$ is the union of its spherical facets, it is also a non empty convex cone.
 The symmetric results for $\sht_-=-\sht_+$ are also true.

 We call $\A^{v}=\sht_+\cup\sht_-$ the {\it vectorial fundamental twin apartment} associated to $\shs$ and set $\vect{\A^{v}}=V$ (vector space generated by $\A^{v}$).
 A {\it generic subspace} of $\A^{v}$ is an intersection of $\A^{v}$ with a vector subspace of $\vect{\A^{v}}$ which meets the interior of $\A^{v}$; for example a wall is a generic subspace.
 An {\it half-apartment} in $\A^{v}$ is the intersection with $\A^{v}$ of one of the two closed half-spaces of $\vect{\A^{v}}$ limited by a wall.